larrykvit/loadcell_calibration/README.md

 The MCP motor controller has the same API as the roboclaw motor controllers.
 They have a python implementation on their [website](https://www.basicmicro.com/motor-controller-downloads).
 That file is included in this repo.

-The MCP motor controller requires `PySerial`.
+The MCP motor controller requires `PySerial`: `pip install pyserial`.

 ### Loadcell